gramantin/awesome-rails/README.md

 ## Social Responsibility

 * [adopt-a-hydrant](https://github.com/codeforamerica/adopt-a-hydrant) - :star: 100+ - A Ruby on Rails application that allows citizens to "adopt" civic infrastructure, such as fire hydrants - [Live](http://adopt-a-hydrant.heroku.com/)
+* [planningalerts-app](https://github.com/openaustralia/planningalerts-app) - :star: 10+ - Find out and have your say about what's being built and knocked down in your area - [Live](http://www.planningalerts.org.au/application)

 ## Miscellaneous (Not Categorised Yet)